-- Pakistani model and actress Meera has become enmeshed in an “Islamic family values” controversy following her appearance in the supernatural Bollywood musical thriller Nazar, in which she gets to kiss Indian co-star Ashmit Patel.
+- Pakistani model and actress Meera has become enmeshed in an “Islamic family values” controversy following her appearance in the Hindi-language Bollywood musical thriller Nazar, in which she gets to kiss Indian co-star Ashmit Patel.

 - Further controversy ensued once the Pakistan Film Censor Board announced that Meera would be receiving a “Peace Award.”

 Pakistani model & actress Meera fined after kissing co-star Ashmit Patel in the supernatural Bollywood thriller Nazar

 Popular Pakistani model and actress Meera, 27, has been burdened with a “heavy fine,” courtesy of Pakistan’s Ministry of Culture.